yixiuzhu/NintendoMap/README.md

     npm install
     ```

-5. Update the server path in the `package.json` file to the correct path of your `server.js`.
-It should look like this:

-    ```json
-    "scripts": {
-        "start": "node path/to/your/server.js"
-    }
+5. Start the server test.

+    ```bash
+    npm test
     ```

-6. Start the server.
+6. Terminate the test.

     ```bash
+    npm test
+    ```

+7. Start the backend server.

+    ```bash
     npm start
     ```

-7. Open a web browser and navigate to `http://localhost:3000` to use the application.
+8. Open a web browser and navigate to `http://localhost:3000` to use the application.

 ## Demo